 If you're dating someone who doesn't menstruate, the following tips might help you ease into the subject, so they can understand you better and (hopefully!) pamper you when you need it the most.

-1. Approach the subject naturally.
+- Approach the subject naturally.
 Do it in a casual environment so it doesn't feel like a "big conversation."
-Maybe mention you're crampy and see where it takes you.
+Maybe mention you're crampy or that you have a period headache and see where it takes you.
 Keep in mind that if you're comfortable, they will be more comfortable too.

-2. Explain what it feels like–and why.
-This means you have to understand your body and the reasons it behaves like it does.
+- Explain what it feels like and why people experience periods.
+(Still learning?
+We’ve got you covered!)
+Everyone experiences periods differently, so this could be helpful to talk about—even with your menstruating pals.
+When talking about this, you have to understand your body and the reasons it behaves like it does.
 Before ovulation, when your estrogen and testosterone reach their highest levels, you'll probably feel sexy, energetic, focused, and generally great.
 "Being hormonal" is not necessarily a bad thing!

-On the other hand, your premenstrual week might come with mood swings, physical pain and discomfort, and an overall feeling of "blah" caused by super low estrogen and progesterone, and other hormone fluctuations around your period that can make your emotions run wild.
-Explaining this will make it easier for your partner to prepare with lots of patience, hugs, and comfort food–which everyone knows means less fighting, so it's a win/win.
+On the other hand, your premenstrual week might come with mood swings, physical pain and discomfort, and an overall feeling of "blah" caused by super low estrogen, progesterone and other hormone fluctuations around your period that can make your emotions run wild.
+Explaining this will make it easier for your partner to prepare with lots of patience, hugs, and comfort food—something we all want and need during PMS.